Get your Australian immigration glossary here!

 - Unable to work to support themselves because they have a disability that totally or partially affects their bodily or mental functions.

 Eligible New Zealand citizen

-An eligible New Zealand citizen (ENZ) is a person who:
+An eligible New Zealand citizen (ENZ) is:

 Your employer is the person or organization that pays you to work for them.

 English language test

 It is necessary to meet Australia’s English language requirements when applying for some visas.
 You might have to do an English Language Test to prove that you do.
 The most common English test are IELTS, PTE Academic and TOEFL iBT.

 An Expression of Interest, commonly abbreviated to EOI, is the way you are able to show your interest in applying for a skilled migrant visa to immigrate to Australia.

 A relationship where a couple is engaged to be married.

 When you arrive in Australia you will be in immigration clearance.
 Your identity and travel documents will be checked by a clearance authority as part of the immigration clearance process.